mozilla/are-we-triaged-yet/README.md

 * **report**: `untriaged`, `affecting`, `to_uplift`, `uplifted`, `fix_or_defer`
 * **all**: by default, the top 10 components are listed in each section, adding `all` to the query string will list all components

-Multiple versions and reports can be specified as comma separated values, ie `?version=59,60&report=untriaged&all`.
+Multiple vreports can be specified as comma separated values, ie `?report=untriaged,uplifted&all`.